pism/pism/examples/labgum/README.md

 It is built at exactly the run-time resolution in order to make the flux into the center of the "ice" sheet have the correct value given the small size of the positive mass flux area.
-Also it creates `gumparams.nc` which contains `pism_overrides` attributes, which set parameters.
+Also it creates `gumparams.nc` which contains `pism_overrides` attributes, the special parameters for this experiment.

     $ ./preprocess.py

-Now view `initlab53.nc`; only the `climatic_mass_balance` variable is interesting.
-Now we run for 746 model seconds (compare Sayag & Worster (2013)) on an 10 mm grid (520 mm / 52 subintervals) using 4 processors:
+Now view `initlab52.nc`.
+Only the `climatic_mass_balance` variable is interesting.

+Now we run for 746 model seconds (Sayag & Worster, 2013) on a 10 mm grid (520 mm / 52 subintervals) using 4 processors:

-    $ ./rungum.sh 4 53 &> out.lab53
+    $ ./rungum.sh 4 52 &> out.lab52

-This run generates `out.lab53` from `stderr` and `stdout`, and it also generates diagnostic NetCDF files `ts_lab53.nc` and `ex_lab53.nc`.
+This run generates `out.lab52` from `stderr` and `stdout`, and it also generates diagnostic NetCDF files `ts_lab52.nc` and `ex_lab52.nc`.
-It took about 5 minutes on a 2013 laptop.
-When it is done, you can show the modeled radius compared to the experimental data (R. Sayag, personal communication):
+It takes about 5 minutes on a 2013 laptop.

-    $ ./showradius.py -o r53.png -d constantflux3.txt ts_lab53.nc

 Results are better on finer grids because the input pipe radius is only 8 mm.
 For example, this uses a 5 mm grid, and takes about an hour to run:

-    $ ./preprocess.py -Mx 105 -o initlab105.nc
-    $ ./rungum.sh 4 105 &> out.lab105

-while the next uses a 2.5 mm grid, and takes several hours to run:

-    $ ./preprocess.py -Mx 209 -o initlab209.nc
+    $ ./preprocess.py -Mx 104 -o initlab104.nc
-    $ ./rungum.sh 4 209 &> out.lab209
+    $ ./rungum.sh 4 104 &> out.lab104

-Note you can compare multiple runs to the data in one figure:
+You can compare multiple runs to the experimental data on radius (R. Sayag, personal communication):

     $ ./showradius.py -o foo.png -d constantflux3.txt ts_lab*.nc

+## higher resolutions

+For a 2.5 mm grid taking several hours to run, do:

+    $ ./preprocess.py -Mx 208 -o initlab208.nc
+    $ ./rungum.sh 4 208 &> out.lab208

+More processors (NN) are recommended for a 1.0 mm grid:

+    $ ./preprocess.py -Mx 520 -o initlab520.nc
+    $ ./rungum.sh NN 520 &> out.lab520

 To experiment with different configuration constants, edit and rerun `preprocess.py`.